What the Seven Summits Actually Cost in 2026: Real Itemised Spreadsheets, Peak by Peak

 | Lean mid-tier total — Elbrus | $4,060 |

-Note: Pre-2022, Elbrus was a $2,500 mountain.
+Pre-2022, Elbrus was a $2,500 mountain.
 Sanctions, banking complications, and reduced flight routings have pushed it up.
-Premium mid-tier ($6,500) means a Western-led operator like Adventure Consultants or Pilgrim Tours running their own ground program, business-class flights to Istanbul, and a longer, more comfortable acclimatization itinerary.
-If you’re an American passport holder, get current State Department guidance before booking.
+Specifically, premium mid-tier ($6,500) means a Western-led operator like Adventure Consultants or Pilgrim Tours.
+The package includes their own ground program, business-class flights to Istanbul, and a longer, more comfortable acclimatisation itinerary.
+Notably, if you’re an American passport holder, get current State Department guidance before booking.

 Kosciuszko is the cheapest Seven Summit by a wide margin and the only one most climbers complete in a single day.
-There is no expedition operator, no permit, no risk.
-The cost is essentially the cost of getting to Australia.
-Most climbers hedge their Seven Summits bet by climbing Kosciuszko on a layover or as a tack-on to other Australia/New Zealand travel, which roughly halves the spreadsheet below.
+Generally, there is no expedition operator, no permit, no risk.
+Specifically, the cost is essentially the cost of getting to Australia.
+Notably, most climbers hedge their Seven Summits bet by climbing Kosciuszko on a layover or as a tack-on to other Australia/New Zealand travel, which roughly halves the spreadsheet below.

 |---|---|